coronalabs/plugins-template-library-lua/README.markdown

 The packaging of your submission should follow a specific structure.

 There is a convenience script that takes care of creating this structure (`build.sh` or `build.bat`).
-You must provide it with the daily build number corresponding to the minimum supported version of Corona (e.g. the first version of Corona you'd like the plugin to work with).
+You can provide it with the daily build number corresponding to the minimum supported version of Corona (e.g. the first version of Corona you'd like the plugin to work with).

 #### Example